cyipt/popupCycleways/README.md

   - Number of lanes: roads with more than 1 lane in either direction were identified
-  - Cycling potential: only roads with high cycling potential, of 100 or more in the long-term Go Dutch scenario, were selected
+  - Cycling potential: only roads with high cycling potential, of 100 or more in the long-term Government Target scenario, were selected
   - Length of road: only road sections at least 100m long were included in the analysis, in some cities this threshold was raised to identify the ‘top 10’ roads for new cycleways